rubytogether/rubytogether.org/app/views/news/2020-04-02-March-2020-monthly-update.html.md

 I hope you all get through the ongoing crisis well and wish you all the best, Chris

-## ruby me news

-Although this work didn’t happen in March, we wanted to highlight our successful RubyMe session in Q2 of last year.
-We received over [900] applications from prospective apprentices and over [125] applications from prospective mentors.
-We selected nine pairs:

-Ifunanya [last name] (mentee) and Jan [last name] (mentor) Alicia [last name] (mentee) and Juan [last name] (mentor) Niko [last name] and (mentee) Maryam [last name] (mentor) Janessa [last name] (mentee) and Bracken [last name] (mentor) Morgan [last name] (mentee) and Alexis [last name] (mentor)

-[insert last three pairs]

-The pairs worked together from May through July 2019 on projects including Ruby on Rails, If-me, Dev.to, Homebrew, Gemstash, CDN (?), ActiveRecord (?), a Google profile images feature, and the Babywearing open source project

-Two of our mentees — Alicia and Janessa — landed jobs shortly after our session closed.
-Congrats!

-[Optional: Current status/future plans (e.g. "We plan to open applications for Spring 2019 around the middle of December.
-If you'd like to get an email right away when we next open applications for Ruby Me, visit rubyme.org and sign up to be notified at the bottom of the page.")]

 ## google summer of code news